sayeemabdullah/React-Cribsheet/README.md

 #### this

-`this` is a keyword in JavaScript which doesn’t behave same as C# or Java.
+`this` is a keyword in JavaScript which doesn’t behave the same as C# or Java.
 The value of `this` is determined by how a function is called.
-If it is called as a method in an object it will return the reference to that object and if it's called outside of an object it will return the global object or window object.
+If it is called a method in an object it will return the reference to that object and if it's called outside of an object it will return the global object or window object.

-If we want to fix that we can use bind function so that we get reference everytime like below:
+If we want to fix that we can use the bind function so that we get reference every time like below:

 ``` js
 const walk = person.walk.bind(person);